 I have been notified that my request for a medical or religious exemption has been granted.
-As an unvaccinated person with a Southwestern-approved exemption, what must I do to access the Southwestern campus and participate in in-person classes?
+As an unvaccinated person with a Southwestern-approved exemption, what must I do to access the Southwestern campus and participate in face-to-face classes?